Outline

 symbolmark

-A commemorative ceremony of the Institute’s 30th anniversary was held in 1981, when the executive members planned to prepare a commemorative gift attractive and suitable to participants.
-After discussions, they adopted the “Candle and Candlestick” in the design of a paperweight for the gift.
-The design is introduced by the picture on this page.
-The paperweight with the design of “Candle and Candlestick” was received quite favorably.
-Since then, this design has become the symbol mark of the Institute and has been used for the newsletter from the 62nd issue published on October 25 of 1981.
-It is believed that this design is already well known to all members as readers of the newsletter.
+A commemorative ceremony of the Institute’s 30th anniversary was held in 1981, and a commemorative gift was given to participants, a paperweight featuring the design of the “Candle and Candlestick” (middle and right images below).
+Since then, this design has become the symbol mark of the Institute and has been used for the newsletter from the 62nd issue published on 25 October 1981, familiar to all members.

-The design of “Candle and Candlestick” was carried over as the symbol mark of the newly born Japan Academy of Nursing Education.
+The “Candle and Candlestick” design was carried over as the symbol mark of the newly born Japan Academy of Nursing Education.

 bookmark 1bookmarke 2bookmarke 3